Card Operations & Usage

 Yes, you can apply for a replacement if your MSIC is damaged, lost, or stolen.

-The issuing body must issue a replacement if satisfied the card is damaged, lost, stolen, or no longer works (r.
-6.08S(2)).
+The issuing body may issue a replacement if the card is lost, stolen, destroyed or no longer works (r.
+6.08L).
 You must follow the replacement application process.

 What changes require a new card vs. update?